jloom6/GeoTemporalApi/README.md

 I contemplated using 2 decimal fields for latitude and longitude instead of the point since this project only required querying rectangular areas, but decided on the point since the spatial indexing is actually quite fast and could be much better adapted to other shapes (such as looking in a radius around a point).

+The stored procedures and table generating scripts can be found in the sql folder.

 ###The Codebase
 The codebase is organized into 5 projects, that may seem like a lot for this small project but it's well organized by function.